A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Background

-The \emph{degree distribution} of a graph is the proportion of each degree in that graph.
-It sums to 1.
-In this paper, we always consider \emph{cumulative distribution} functions (CDF) of degrees, \ie{} the proportion of nodes whose degree is smaller or equal to a given value.
-The main reason is that noncumulative distributions are to be avoided as they are sources of mistakes \cite{LiToward2005}.
-Cumulative distributions are more appropriate to analyze noisy and right-skewed distributions \cite{NewmanStructure2003}, which is the type of distributions we have.
-Finally, the related literature also considers \emph{inverse cumulative distributions} (ICD), we will do the same for the sake of easy comparison.
+Noncumulative distributions are to be avoided as they are sources of mistakes \cite{LiToward2005}.
+Cumulative distributions are more appropriate to analyze noisy and right-skewed distributions \cite{NewmanStructure2003}, which is the type of distributions we face.
+The related literature also considers \emph{inverse cumulative distributions} (ICD).
+We will do the same for the sake of easy comparison with prior works.
+For any non negative integer $d$, $ICD$ is defined as follows: